 Authentication

-$curl -H "x-api-key: $API_KEY" "https://api.kinetk.ai/graph/health"
+$curl -H "x-api-key: $API_KEY" "https://api.kinetk.ai/graph/intelligence/jobs"

 Getting a key